vsharsha98/AI-Agent/README.md

 # AI-Agent
-An AI Agent made using Google's Gemini LLM.
+An AI Agent made on Google's Gemini LLM.
 This is a simple AI Agent that takes the prompt through Browser Use WebUI and performs the automation tasks using Play Playwright repository.

 Steps :